zenite-docs/zenite-docs.github.io/endpoints/general.md

 Choose a HTTP method to access your endpoint.
 This will affect how you access your endpoint and how you pass the the database query parameters.

-For more information on passing database query parameters, visit [Database query](endpoints/query.md).
+For more information on passing database query parameters, visit [Query parameter mapping](endpoints/mapping.md).